cboyce376/Disco-King/README.md

 | Test rf board     | Allows to test the IMUs, GPS and SD Card                 |
 | Test analog board | Allows to test the pressure sensors and detachment pins  |

-### Death Stack X Entry `src/entrypoints/death-stack-x-entry.cpp`
+### Flight Entry

-Main entrypoint to be used for flight
+Main entrypoint to be used for flight: `src/entrypoints/death-stack-x-entry.cpp`

-## Contributing

-If you are developing new features, branch off from the `testing` branch and then merge back.